Ready Player One (film): Visual effects

-Music
+Soundtrack

 On June 9, 2016, John Williams was initially going to compose the film's score.
 However, in July 2017, Williams left the project in favor of scoring Spielberg's The Post, and Alan Silvestri took over scoring duties.
 The score was released by WaterTower Music as a two-CD set on March 30, 2018, with vinyl and cassette releases projected.
 At Spielberg's request, Silvestri references his own music from Back to the Future within the film's score, as well as quoting music by other composers, including Max Steiner's theme from King Kong, Akira Ifukube’s main theme from Godzilla, and the score by Wendy Carlos and Rachel Elkind from The Shining.

 Cultural references

 Director Steven Spielberg was reluctant to include references to his own movies for the film, but would eventually include references to the Back to the Future and Jurassic Park franchises.

 Ready Player One pays homage to popular culture from various time periods, mainly the 1970s and 1980s but also extending to the 1990s, 2000s and 2010s; reviewers have identified over a hundred references to films, television shows, music, toys, video games, anime, and comics from these eras.
 Cline did not have any issues with these copyrighted elements when he published the book, but was aware that securing all necessary rights would be a major obstacle for a film adaptation.
 This task was eventually made easier thanks to Spielberg's reputation in the film industry.
 In the end, Spielberg estimated that they managed to get about 80% of the copyrighted elements they desired.
 Somewhat ironically, the production was unable to secure the rights to Spielberg's own Close Encounters of the Third Kind from Columbia Pictures.

 The Dungeons & Dragons module Tomb of Horrors features in an important episode of the book, the "Copper Key challenge", but that reference was excluded from the film, where the challenge features a huge car race in New York instead.
-However, the film does reference the module: artwork of the Tomb of Horrors demon appears on the back of Aech's van.
+However, the film does refer to the module: artwork of the Tomb of Horrors demon appears on the back of Aech's van.